decheng-zhang/json-builder/README.md

 # Nunaliit Schema Builder

-A Drag-and-drop form builder for [twitter bootstrap](http://twitter.github.com/bootstrap/).
+A Drag-and-drop json builder for [nunaliit project](https://github.com/GCRC/nunaliit).
+This project can be easily extended to accommodate any project, which requires a GUI profile building tool.

 ## Where can I see it in action?

 It's hosted on github pages [here](https://qrafzv.github.io/json-builder/).

 ### Notes
+* The project uses Backbone.js, Underscore.js, bootstrap.js, Requirejs, etc.

 * For development & debugging using the `index-dev.html`